jordan-koichiro-johnson/shrub-club/README.old.md

 The distinct difference between Shrub-Club and other games (such as tamagochi, nintendogs, neopets, princess maker, etc.) is that you can interact with your shrub with verbal sentences.

-When you speak a sentence or words to the shrub and send it, it calculates the mood and applies to the shrub's happiness.
+When you speak a sentence or words to the shrub and send it, it calculates a reaction to the mood and applies it to the shrub's happiness.

 ## UserStory